Submitting your Thesis (and Graduating)

 Can I keep my desk?

-By the end of your writing up, this normally means a desk in Chemistry West.
+By the end of your writing up, this normally means a desk in Room 145.
 Once you have submitted, you may be asked (at any time) to vacate it.
 Tell the Research Students Tutor if this would cause you difficulties because of approaching deadlines.
-You will still have hot-desk access to Chemistry West, for example for making corrections after your viva.
+You will still have hot-desk access to Room 145, for example for making corrections after your viva.

 Who arranges my viva?